 If you’re building it like me, indoors, you’ll need some string to create the outline.

 The easiest way is to start with a cross and then overlay the spiral.

 Once the outline is created, you can mark the 4 directions.
-It’s important that the Wheel must in fact face those directions in reality.
+It’s important that the Wheel must face those directions in reality.

-In my Wheel, I have marked the center with an amethyst crystal, representing peace, tranquility, and stability.
+In my Wheel, I've marked the center with an amethyst crystal, representing peace, tranquility, and stability.

 The Practical Journey

-As you can see, I have used pebbles to mark out the 7 seven Lessons and the 7 Medicines.
+As you can see, I've used pebbles to mark out the 7 Lessons and the 7 Medicines.